hrvojebusic/Tweet-sentiment-analysis/README.md

 * at least **16 GB** of RAM
 * a **graphics card** (optional for faster training involving CNNs)

+Tested on Ubuntu 16.04 with Nvidia Tesla K80 GPU with 12 GB GDDR5

 ## Kaggle competition